 honored convention and past practice.

-It is here that I introduce IA business strategists to Alan Alda’s newly published book titled ‘If I Understood You, Would I Have This Look on My Face?’, which I have taken the liberty of applying here.
-Alda introduces his book with various scenarios having to do with ‘communicating for understanding and action’, e.g.,
+It is here that I introduce business leadership to Alan Alda’s newly published book…titled ‘If I Understood You, Would I Have This Look on My Face?’, which I have taken the liberty of applying here.
+In this book, Alda introduces various scenarios having to do with ‘communicating for understanding and action’, e.g.,

 to follow them.